Kinice/finalShow_nuxt/README.md

 # finalshow_nuxt

-> My aar finalShow blog rewrite with nuxt.js.
+> My as finalShow blog rewrite with nuxt.js.